One held for trying to get inside Hindon airbase | www.lokmattimes.com

 "He was possibly in an inebriated state," the police officer said.

+The Air Force officials nabbed him while he was trying to sneak into the technical area inside the premises of the airbase and called the police.

-Meanwhile, the police have registered an FIR under relevant sections of the national security act and arrested the man.
+Meanwhile, the police have registered an FIR under Sections 3 (If any person for any purpose prejudicial to the safety or interests of the state) and 7 (Interfering with officers of the police or members of the Armed Forces of the Union) of the Official Secrets Act, and arrested the man.

+"The accused will now be presented at the court," the police officer said, adding that further investigation is underway.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app